 There are some jobs that you probably can’t and definitely shouldn’t try to do yourself unless you are really competent and confident about your DIY capabilities, but there are also plenty of jobs you can do yourself rather than paying someone else.

-Some home maintenance tasks like minor property repairs, decorating, and painting are all things you should be able to have a go at yourself to save costs.
+Some home maintenance tasks like minor property repairs, decorating, and painting is all things you should be able to have a go at yourself to save costs.

 There are also some basic repairs and maintenance jobs that you can do on your car to save money that would otherwise have been spent at a local garage.